 Here are the current options for volunteering, from letter writing and helping at public events to starting a new Amnesty group or taking on a volunteer leadership role.
 Think about where you’d like to begin and make your selection at the bottom of this page.
 You can always explore other roles as you become more familiar with our campaigns and actions and who else is involved with Amnesty in your community.
-Please note that during the pandemic our response time may be longer than usual.

 Great places to start:

 It’s based on a very simple idea: when someone is in immediate danger of serious human rights abuse, those responsible receive thousands of letters and e-mail messages from all over the world demanding it to stop.
 This shows the authorities that the world is watching and has the potential to protect that person from further abuse.

 Student activists have always been at the frontlines of human rights movements.
 From standing in front of tanks in Tiananmen Square to petitioning governments to abolish the death penalty, students are there.
 There is no better way to become involved in human rights and global issues than to join the National Youth & Student Program.
 With more than 500 groups across the country, it is one of the largest youth activist programs in Canada.

 Our community groups are part of what makes Amnesty an effective grassroots organization.
 They help to ensure that Canada is a country that speaks out for the human rights of everyone.
 There are more than 75 community groups and specialized teams across Canada, always looking for new members to help with letter writing, planning events, and public speaking.

 Gender Rights Specialized Team

 This team brings together Amnesty International volunteer activists from across Canada to advance gender rights in Canada and around the world.
 The team members meet virtually to learn, discuss, share, strategize, collaborate, and take action in support of gender rights!
 This group organized by and for Amnesty International supporters, is a space to connect with like minded individuals and collectively take action.